DifFace: Blind Face Restoration with Diffused Error Contraction: Experimental results on BFR

-\textbf{Training Settings.} We train the diffused estimator $f(\cdot;w)$ on the FFHQ dataset~\cite{karras2019style} that contains 70000 HQ face images.
-We firstly resize the HQ images into a resolution of $512\times 512$, and then synthesize the LQ images following a typical degradation model used in recent literature~\cite{wang2021towards}:
+\textbf{Training Settings.} For the diffused estimator $f(\cdot;w)$, we considered two canonical network architectures as the backbones, i.e., SRCNN~\cite{dong2015image} and SwinIR~\cite{liang2021swinir}.
+They were both trained on the FFHQ dataset~\cite{karras2019style} that contains 70k HQ face images.
+We firstly resized the HQ images into a resolution of $512\times 512$, and then synthesized the LQ images following a typical degradation model used in recent literature~\cite{wang2021towards}: